milos1993/Algorithms_and_DataStructures/README.md

 # Algorithms_and_DataStructures

-This rep is for education purpose and here will be explained varius algorithms for sorting and searching data.
+This repository is only for education purpose and here will be explained varius algorithms for sorting and searching data.